qvdm/PasswordThing/docs/hardware_and_software.md

 # Circuit

 The circuit for the PT models U and a are shown below.
 The microprocessor board is a generic ATmega 32U4 "Leonardo" compatible board with a micro-usb (model U) or  USB A (model A) connector.
+The Micro USB board is often called ProMicro, while some vendors call teh USB A board 'Beetle'.
 The boards are available from Aliexpress and other vendors.

-Note that boards like Arduino Nano and similar, which use a 328P processor, will not work, since the operation of the project depends on the 32U4's ability to act as a USB HID device, emulating a keyboard.
+Note that boards like Arduino Nano and similar, which use an Atmega 328P processor, will not work, since the operation of the project depends on the Atmega 32U4's ability to act as a USB HID device, emulating a keyboard.

 ![PasswordThing Model U](img/PWT-U.png)